theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 But we can also use an existing template snippet that also takes care of the right file permissions and deploys all public keys that Foreman is configured to use.
-To do that, use the following template content
+To do that, use the following template content:

 ```
 <%= snippet 'remote_execution_ssh_keys' %>